timosalm/cnr-eventing-advanced/workshop/content/exercises/06-filtering-and-flowing.md

 ## Parallels

-*Parallels* resemble *Sequences*, but there are some ergonomic differences.
+Parallels resemble Sequences, but there are some ergonomic differences.

 ```
 apiVersion: flows.knative.dev/v1
 kind: Sequence